mahmoudusama/WebScrapping_GetPalma/README.md

 The Python code has been depreciated!

-Libraries Used: BeautifulSoup, Requests and Openpyxl
+Libraries Used:
+1) BeautifulSoup
+2) Requests
+3) Openpyxl

 The data is taken from getpalma website https://getpalma.com/collections/all-bags